AlisherMukushev/rsschool-cv/cv.md

 - GitHub: ELM_8

 ## About me
 > My goal is to become a skilled developer.
-I think I have all necessary abilities for the quick start, as I know English at the Upper-intermediate level, and also have developed my logical reasoning playing chess for more than 10 years.
+I think I have all necessary abilities for the quick start, as I know English at the Upper-Intermediate level, and also have developed my logical reasoning playing chess for more than 10 years.
 I'm passionate about programming as it is very interesting and creative profession.
 I always feel inspired after solving problems at Codewars.